 West Virginians need to know long term care costs when planning for future long term care needs.
-These West Virginia current cost of care and future cost projections are one of the best indicators for selecting how much long term care insurance to have in your retirement plan.
+Because your local cost of care is one of the best indicators for selecting how much long term care insurance you need.

-Another study on the cost of long term care services is by the Fortune 500 company, Genworth Financial.
-The Genworth Financial 2018 Cost of Care Survey includes long term care costs of more than 15,000 long term care providers.
-Following are West Virginia long term care costs from that study.
+The most recent study on the cost of long term care is by the Fortune 500 company, Genworth Financial.
+Their 2018 Cost of Care Survey includes long term care costs of more than 15,000 long term care providers.

 West Virginia Long Term Care Costs – 2018 (annual)

 |Region||Nursing Home (private room)||Nursing Home (semi-private room)||Assisted Living (private room)||Home Health Aide (44 hours/wk)|